HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_configure_apps.md

   core:
     # Settings for tuning
     tuning:
-      # Configures if the server for configWizard and dxconnect is started
+        # Configures if the server for configWizard and dxconnect is started.
+      # If this is set to true, the WAS console for configWizard is also exposed on port 10203 at the path /ibm/console
       configWizard: true
 ```